MegansColorado/Capstone_1/README.md

 <img src="images/Dem_Rep_Map_1.png" alt="raw" width=50% height=50%/><img src="https://github.com/MegansColorado/Capstone_1/blob/master/images/%25_Political_Map_2.png" alt="raw" width=50% height=50%/>

 **First Political Image - Democrat v.
 Republican Map:**
-Democratic counties tend to be along the coast and have cities with higher population densities, Republican Counties are further inland and more rural populations
+Democratic counties tend to be along the coast and have cities with higher population densities, Republican Counties are further inland and more rural populations.

 **Second Political Image - % Political Affiliation Map:**
 This map goes beyond Democrat/Republican to show % of the counties political affiliation.
 You may notice that there are very few counties that are 'mostly' Democrat or Republican.